veloc1/veloc1/README.md

 Currently, I am looking for part time job in game dev.

-Previously work at *Ekvio* (no profile at github yet) as fullstack developer (Android / Python / Vue) 🚀
+Previously work at *Metranpage* as CTO/Lead developer (Angular / Nest / Python / Elixir / Nomad), earlier at *Ekvio* (no profile at github yet) as fullstack developer (Android / Python / Vue) 🚀

 Also, was part of **[@NaKolenke](https://github.com/NaKolenke/)** crew, making place for III (indie game developers) 😎